TVlaic/Mozgalo/README.md

 ## Results
 <a id='Results'></a>

 All networks listed bellow are trained on 70% split of training data created with a fixed seed of 42 which translates into 31500 samples.
+Residual Attention Networks are from the module with _small_ postfix and have a size of approximately 5 Mb.

 | Network  | F1 - test score |
 | ------------- | ------------- |